 Maha Shivaratri 2019 at Pashupatinath Temple!by Manoj

+Maha Shivaratri 2019Shivaratri falls on the 13th night and 14th day of each month in Hindu Luni-Solar calendar meaning there’s a Shivaratri every month during the whole year.
+But one among all of them stands out and that’s Maha Shivaratri.
 The literal translation of “Maha” is Great and “Shivaratri” means the night of Shiva.
 So it is translated as “the great night of Lord Shiva” and is believed to be the day which aids in uplifting an individual’s spiritual dimension.

-Maha Shivaratri is celebrated marking the new moon day of Maagh Month in Hindu Calendar.
+When is Maha Shivaratri Celebrated?Maha Shivaratri is celebrated marking the new moon day of Maagh Month in Hindu Calendar.
 In the year 2019, Maha Shivaratri is celebrated on 4th March.

 Further reading: Holi Festival in Photographs!

-Just recently, I came to know more about the festival.
+Significance of Maha Shivaratri!Just recently, I came to know more about the festival.
 One important objective of the festival is about “overcoming ignorance and darkness”.
 The process involved in order to gain the result is through self-reflection, meditation, introspective focus, fasting.”
 I used to wonder why people were staying around Pashupatinath temple premises the whole night.
 But most of them are there to smoke weed. 😀 One of the attractive aspects of Shivaratri used to be gathering of friends, setting up a bonfire, having conversations, laughing and cherishing the day.
 Alongside, in the day time, we used to collect money from passerby blocking their way with a rope.

 Further reading: Reasons why I’ll visit Jumla again!